Table of Contents

 1. Check Your Eligibility

-To qualify for an SBA loan, businesses must meet several requirements.
+SBA loans for small businesses require applicants to meet several requirements.
 They must adhere to the SBA’s size standards, which vary by industry.
 Only for-profit entities are eligible, and the business must operate within the United States or its territories.
 In addition, owners need to demonstrate their commitment by investing their own time or money into the business.

 Further, both the business and its owners must have a good credit history.
 Their ability to repay the loan must be evident through financial statements and projections.
 While collateral is often required for larger loans, it may not be necessary for smaller ones.